top of page

 Why Paris can feel especially lonely

 This is one reason loneliness in Paris so often carries shame.
 It feels implausible.
 How could someone be lonely here, of all places?
+It's Paris!
 But that is precisely what makes it painful.
 The city does not merely fail to meet one’s social needs.
 It can make that failure feel absurdly personal.

 What actually helps

 It can also help to address the psychology of loneliness directly.
 If someone has come to expect rejection, feels chronically peripheral, or has started interpreting every social ambiguity as proof of not mattering, then the task is not just external.
-Therapy can sometimes help people notice the defensive patterns loneliness creates, and begin taking social risks in a less self-punishing way.
+Therapy can help people notice the defensive patterns loneliness creates, and begin taking social risks in a less self-punishing way.
 This does not mean loneliness is “all in your head”.
 It plainly is not.
-But it does mean that chronic loneliness can become both a circumstance and a mindset, and sometimes both need attention.
+But it does mean that chronic loneliness can become both a circumstance and a mindset – and sometimes both need attention.

+The Paris loneliness paradox, then, is not really a paradox at all.
+It is what happens when a place offers endless human proximity without enough pathways into familiarity and attachment.
 You do not necessarily need more people in your life.
 In Paris, you may already have plenty of those.
 More often, you need more repetition, more localness and more modest forms of being known.

 That may not sound glamorous.
 But it is probably closer to how loneliness actually eases: not all at once, not through urban magic, but through the gradual, undramatic process of becoming less invisible.